-Whether you’re behind the wheel or on public transport, it’s surprising at how much time we actually spend commuting.
-Your daily commute may be something that just can’t be avoided and can sometimes be annoying, uncomfortable and quite frankly just a waste of your precious time, but it doesn’t have to be.
+Whether you’re behind the wheel or on public transport, it’s surprising how much time we actually spend commuting.
+Your daily commute may be something that just can’t be avoided and can sometimes be annoying, uncomfortable, and quite frankly just a waste of your precious time, but it doesn’t have to be.

-Here’s our top tips for how you can make great use of your daily commute:
+Here are our top tips for how you can make great use of your daily commute:

 It seems that the most obvious answer as to how you could make better use of your daily commute would be to ditch it completely.
-Of course not all of us can do this as much as we would all probably love to work remotely from home, but how about shortening it?
+Of course, not all of us can do this as much as we would all probably love to work remotely from home, but how about shortening it?
 Commuting can take up a lot of our time and energy and by ditching it you could potentially save fuel, transportations and feel more relaxed thanks to skipping it entirely from your daily routine, allowing you to feel less stressed as a result.

 Do you find it difficult to make self-care a priority?
 Do you find that there’s not enough time in the day to offset the stress and any anxiety?
-With so much to do during our day-to-day lives you may find that your commute is the only part of your day where you get anytime to yourself, so think about perhaps using this time more wisely and an opportunity to look after yourself rather than dead time.
-Make yourself a priority, try a meditation technique or just relax.
+With so much to do during our day-to-day lives you may find that your commute is the only part of your day where you get any time to yourself, so think about perhaps using this time more wisely and an opportunity to look after yourself rather than dead time.
+Make yourself a priority, try a meditation technique, or just relax.

 Travelling or driving in your professional work attire can sometimes be rather uncomfortable.
 Your shiny shoes may look great while you’re in the office but not so comfortable to drive in or when your running for the train.
-Bring a change of comfortable shoes and keep in your car or in your bag so that you can quickly put them on before commuting to and from work.
+Bring a change of comfortable shoes and keep them in your car or in your bag so that you can quickly put them on before commuting to and from work.
 If you feel more comfortable then your commute should be much more pleasant and enjoyable too.

 You could spice up your commute by simply optimising it and finding better and different ways of getting to where you need to be.
 Traffic can be frustrating and a packed train can be even worse when you’re tired or in a rush.
 Ever thought about walking?
 You could feel fit and save on your travel costs while getting some fresh air if you can fit walking into your daily routine as much as possible.

 Commuting can be the perfect opportunity to let your mind wander and do a little brainstorming.
 Some of our best ideas can come during those times when we’re alone with our thoughts and we reflect on things that have occurred.
-So whether you’re driving, on a bus or on a train, follow your thoughts and let your mind wander as you never know what big ideas you might come up with.
+So whether you’re driving, on a bus, or on a train, follow your thoughts and let your mind wander as you never know what big ideas you might come up with.

 If you don’t already, listening to a podcast while commuting is a great idea to take some downtime and catch up on all of that reading that you’ve been meaning to do but just haven’t.
-By doing a little listening to a podcast or audio book you’ll find that your commute time will just fly by and you may even learn a few things too.
+By doing a little listening to a podcast or audiobook you’ll find that your commute time will just fly by and you may even learn a few things too.
 Plus, you get all the benefits of learning something new and listening to something relaxing while having your hands free!